 Towards a Global RegGov Research Network

-An International Conference to Inaugurate a Global Regulatory Governance Research Network will be hosted by the Chinese University of Hong Kong, 4-6 July 2019
+An International Conference to Inaugurate a Global Regulatory Governance Research Network was hosted by the Chinese University of Hong Kong, 4-6 July 2019

 Whilst our next biennial conference will be in 2020, our colleagues in the Chinese University of Hong Kong will be hosting "Unpacking the Complexity of Regulatory Governance in a Globalizing World” An International Conference to inaugurate a Global Regulatory Governance Research Network, scheduled for 4-6 July 2019.